kaist-cp/cs431/homework/README.md

 # Tips

 - Read the paper and the skeleton code carefully.
-I'll ask questions on those in the exams.
+I'll ask questions about those in the exams.

 - Read [the Rust book](https://doc.rust-lang.org/book/), especially the ["getting started" section](https://doc.rust-lang.org/book/ch01-00-getting-started.html) for learning how to build